Solar Panels and Batteries

 2. We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
 You’ll find information to help you with this step at our Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
 Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (pcady@concordma.gov or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

 3. When soliciting proposals from solar installers, tell them you are interested in applying for the CMLP Solar PV Rebate.
-Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in the next step.
+Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in step B below.

 2. If prior solar capacity at the site is over 50 kW (AC), battery capacity must be paired with any new solar capacity added.
 The battery capacity must be capable of storing 4 hours of electricity produced by your new solar capacity, at its peak solar electricity production potential (AC).